 All Harvard Law School students including 1Ls, transfer students, and LLM candidates are permitted to be a member of the Harvard Environmental Law Review.

-First-year students who are interested in the publication side of the journal are encouraged to become subciters.
+First-year students are encouraged to become subciters.
 Subciting involves verifying the accuracy, both substantively and technically, of an article’s citations, and ensuring they are in correct Bluebook format.
-Subcites typically occur on two days during the fall semester and two days during the spring semester.
+Subcites typically occur on three days during the fall semester and three days during the spring semester.

 First-year students may also become more involved in HELR through a variety of other positions.
 These opportunities include:

 - Becoming a Submissions Reader and taking part in the process of reviewing and selecting articles for the print edition; and

 - Serving as Line Editors, through which one assists in bringing an article through the editing process.

 For more information about becoming a member, please feel free to contact us via email.